-- carried out periodic internal audit reviews in accordance with the approved internal audit plan to monitor compliance with the Group's procedures; - reviewed effectiveness of the Group's systems of internal controls; - supported the Audit Committee in evaluating the effectiveness of the existing internal control system, identify future requirements and co-develop a prioritized action plan to further enhance the internal control system; - proposed the annual audit plan which focused on the risk area highlighted in the risk management report for the AC's approval; - the areas audited for the FYE 2022 included property, plant and equipment management, maintenance of machinery, conversion and production and general safety and security; - reported audit findings and recommended improvements on internal controls system together with corrective actions to be taken; and - carried out follow-up reviews to monitor the implementation of the recommendations for improvement for reporting to the AC.
+- carried out periodic internal audit reviews in accordance with the approved internal audit plan to monitor compliance with the Group's procedures; - reviewed effectiveness of the Group's systems of internal controls; - supported the Audit Committee in evaluating the effectiveness of the existing internal control system, identify future requirements and co-develop a prioritized action plan to further enhance the internal control system; - proposed the annual audit plan which focused on the risk area highlighted in the risk management report for the AC's approval; - the areas audited for the FYE 2023 included conversion and production, general safety and security, research and development and management information systems; - reported audit findings and recommended improvements on internal controls system together with corrective actions to be taken; and - carried out follow-up reviews to monitor the implementation of the recommendations for improvement for reporting to the AC.

-The fees incurred for the internal audit services rendered during the FYE 2022 amounted to RM20,506.00.
+The fees incurred for the internal audit services rendered during the FYE 2023 amounted to RM20,506.00.